 Proudly Métis, Gab-Riel stands for Gabriel Dumont and Louis Riel.
 One could say that Gab-Riel comes from a family that has always followed Manitoban history.
 His nickname “Pit” comes from his childhood name “Pitou” that his parents gave him.
 Born in St. Boniface, he grew up in Old St. Vital and went to Collège Louis Riel (1995 Grad).
 He graduated in 2000 from the University of Manitoba with a Bachelor’s degree in business.
 He worked at Great-West Life for a few years before taking over his family’s wilderness lodge (Aikens Lake) with his wife Julie.
 As a managing director since 2005 at Aikens Lake, this fisherman and hunter manages the lodge’s commercial transactions and sales with a strong sense of environmental stewardship.
 Gab-Riel has served on numerous boards of directors and currently sits on the TIAM Board of Directors (a Manitoba tourism industry association).
 He is also the President of CDEM (Conseil développement économique des municipalités bilingues du Manitoba).
 He has won the Festival du Voyageur skills contest in the past.
 He is a big fan of the Jets and the Bombers, and you can still find him skating a few times a week playing or coaching hockey.

-Annika is a 16-year-old Métis born in Ste.
+Annika is an 18-year-old Métis born in Ste.
 Anne in 2004.
-She is in grade 10 at Centre scolaire Léo-Rémillard.
+She is in grade 12 at Centre scolaire Léo-Rémillard.
 She loves going to Aiken’s lake and being surrounded by nature.
-She plays on the varsity basketball team at Léo-Rémillard and is now one of the coaches of the 8th-grade girls' team at Lacerte School.
+She played on the varsity basketball team at Léo-Rémillard and is now one of the coaches of the 8th-grade girls' team at Lacerte School.
 She was a member of the choir in high school and plays the piano and guitar for years.
-Annika is a member of the band On S’accorde who’s been performing at Festival du Voyageur for many years.
-She is also a member of the leadership group JMCA.
-Annika enjoys reading Stephen King novels, listening to music, fishing, canoeing trips and of course playing guitar.
+Annika was a member of the band On S’accorde who has performed at Festival du Voyageur for many years.
+She was also a member of the leadership group JMCA.
+Annika enjoys reading novels, listening to music, fishing, canoeing trips and of course playing guitar.